EvilFreelancer/xhprof-ui-js/README.md

 function Calls, on exists XHProf viewers you can't turn off not required columns, but this app support this feature.

+Button which opens this modal can be found on the left side of a main menu.

 | Desktop | Mobile |
 |---------|--------|
 |![Columns Dektop](./images/columns.jpg)|![Columns Mobile](./images/columns-mobile.jpg)|